 To commemorate the Silver Jubilee of King George V in 1935, Sir Charles Kingsford Smith planned a trans-Tasman airmail from Sydney to New Plymouth and a return from New Zealand to Sydney.
 Connection with the Australia - UK airmail would give the first official airmail from New Zealand to the UK.
+The trans-Tasman postage rate was 7d in each direction.

 The plane was the Southern Cross which had made the original trans-Tasman flight in 1928.
 P G Taylor was co-pilot and J Stannage radio-operator.
 The flight was planned for 14 May, but was postponed due to bad weather and eventually left early on 15 May at twenty past midnight [3].
-During 14 May, further mail had arrived and was put in 7 small bags.
-A total of 28,279 items of mail was flown.

 The port engine began to overheat and P G (Bill) Taylor, climbed out of the cockpit window and drained oil from the dead starboard engine into a thermos flask and from there into an attache case.
 He then climbed out on the other side and added the oil to the overheating port engine.
 This was repeated six times!